 Also ranked as one of the top countries producing tea annually, Vietnam is where you can find good-quality tea.
-There are hundred types of tea you can choose, from lotus tea to jasmine tea, from green tea to oolong.
+There are a hundred types of tea you can choose from, from lotus tea to jasmine tea, from green tea to oolong.
 The price for one pack of tea is also depended on which kind and brand you want to buy.

-Around Vietnam, there are some special pottery villages from the North to the South that you should visit one of them.
+Around Vietnam, there are some special pottery villages from the North to the South that you should visit of.
 You might have a chance to learn how to make pottery products and make one for yourself.
 Don’t forget to keep it carefully and give it to your special person later.
 Otherwise, you can buy some handmade ceramic products for your friends and family members.

-Vietnamese silk is made in traditional handlooms at very beautiful patterns with distinguished colors and sizes.
-Silk is commonly used by Vietnamese to make scarf, paintings and Vietnamese costumes.
+Vietnamese silk is made in traditional handlooms in very beautiful patterns with distinguished colors and sizes.
+Silk is commonly used by Vietnamese to make scarves, paintings, and Vietnamese costumes.
 You can buy silks everywhere in Vietnam whether at the markets in some big cities or in some ethnic areas.
-Just a small note for you is that you should be careful of fake silk with cheap price since it’s not good for you skin and even health.
+Just a small note for you is that you should be careful of fake silk wth the cheap price since it’s not good for ou skin and even your health.

 The first thing pumping out of my mind is chopsticks.
-Travelling to a new country is learning new culture.
-Travelling to Vietnam is learning how to use chopsticks.
+Traveling to a new country is learning a new culture.
+Traveling to Vietnam is learning how to use chopsticks.
 When you get used to it, you will find how useful it is to use chopsticks when eating.
-Then why shouldn’t you buy chopsticks and show your family members how you use it?
+Then why shouldn’t you buy chopsticks and show your family members how you use them?
 Otherwise, there are other utensils that you might not find anywhere else except Vietnam.

-Well, I’m not mentioning Phở or anything that can kept in long days.
-There are some Vietnamese food that you can buy back home such as Vietnamese instant noodles, dried fruits and sea food… The food goes to your stomach but taste stays forever in your heart.
+Well, I’m not mentioning Phở or anything that can be kept for long days.
+There is some Vietnamese food that you can buy back home such as Vietnamese instant noodles, dried fruits, and seafood… The food goes to your stomach but the taste stays forever in your heart.